 The inappropriate use of social media continues to stem conflict on school campus, so 4th, 5th, 7th, and 8th grade students received an informative assembly on how to be a proactive first responder.
 In the 2024-2025 school year, it is the District's intention to continue this as an annual assembly for all 4th grade and 7th grade students.
 The assembly provider from I Can Help, worked with students on the legalities and appropriateness of comments on a wide variety of social media apps.
 The response from students was overwhelming positive, and during the smaller student workshops, students opened up with the presenter on social media issues.
-They were provided ideas on how to combat inappropriate use and how to stand-up for others to stop potential conflicts that may include bullying and shaming.
-It is the District belief that proactive work with students on social media will increase positive behavior on school campus.
+They were provided ideas on how to combat inappropriate social media and how to stand-up for others to stop potential conflicts that may include bullying and shaming.
+It is the District's belief that proactive work with students on social media will increase positive behavior on school campus.

 The District works with agencies across the valley to provide School-Based Mental Health Services (Action 9).
-The providers service at no cost to the District and students are eligible if they receive Medi-Cal services.
+The providers serve at no cost to the District and students are eligible if they are qualify under Medi-Cal.
 At times services were interrupted during the year because of agency staffing and an insufficient number of open spots.
-Adequate mental health resources continue to be a challenge across the Antelope Valley.
-Approximately,150 students were referred for services; however, the number of children receiving services may be lower due to the families not completing the registration process and/or a lack of availability.
+Adequate mental health resources continues to be a challenge across the Antelope Valley.
+Approximately, 150 students were referred for services; however, the number of children receiving services may be lower due to the families not completing the registration process and/or a lack of availability.

-Action 21 includes the use of paid counseling interns to support the work of the counselors, specifically on the school sites with the highest low-income percentages.
+Action 21 includes the use of paid counseling interns to support the work of the counselors, specifically on the school sites with the highest low income percentages.
 5 paid interns were in place during the 2023-2024 school year.
-There work was supervised by the full-time counselor at the site, and they had the opportunity to work alongside and develop lessons and presentations for students.
-The paid interns were exposed to the application of the ASCA comprehensive framework, and were invited to participate in the counselors' collaborative sessions.
-This action allowed for increased support on these campuses; therefore, it was effective and will continue in the 2024-2026 LCAP.
+Their work was supervised by the full-time counselor at the site, and they had the opportunity to work alongside and develop lessons and presentations for students.
+The paid interns were invited to participate in the counselors' collaborative sessions.
+This action allowed for increased support on identified campuses; therefore, it was effective and will continue in the 2024-2025 LCAP.